fahmi-ramadhan/os232/links.md

 making it valuable for beginners like me seeking a handy resource for C language essentials.

 5. [Cyber Security Full Course for Beginner](https://youtu.be/U_P23SqJaDc?si=BNX2ukur-7Zoq5DY)<br>
-A really good cyber security course that for beginner.
+A really good cyber security course for beginners.
 It covers various topics such as cyber security terminology, password and hash function, types of malware, and more.